jeff-wolff/jw-site/src/notes/time-machine/index.md

 tfbg: "#000050"
 ---

-_AKA_ a website archive where you can browse the past versions of my personal website.
+This is a site archive where you can browse the past versions of my personal portfolio site.
 Try to find some recurring themes. 😉

 ##### circa 2009
 ## <a href="https://jeff-wolff.github.io/v1" target="_blank">Version 1 &rarr;</a>